zswaff/advent/README.md

     - `inp.txt` the input from the specific problem; optional if the input data is in solution file

-## Setup
+## Yearly Setup

 Set the `AOC_SESSION` environment variable by following the following steps in Chrome

 1. Login to [AOC online](https://adventofcode.com/)
-1. Right click > Inspect > Application > Cookies > https://adventofcode.com/
+2. Right click > Inspect > Application > Cookies > https://adventofcode.com/
-1. Copy the value of the session cookie to your environment variable
+3. Copy the value of the session cookie to the `AOC_SESSION` environment variable

 ## Execution